MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   **YAML: addAttachments** - (Optional) Default is *false*.

 - <a name="attachmentsFolder">**Source Folder:**</a> Root folder in which to search for attachments.
 If you leave this empty, the task looks for files in the default working directory (same as if you had specified `$(System.DefaultWorkingDirectory)`).
 This setting is only visible if the *Add Attachments* option is checked.

-  **Security Note:** Please be careful not to attach any files that may contain sensitive data (e.g., memory dumps).
-If you really need those files, please ensure that you restrict access to the work item using area permissions in Azure DevOps.

   **YAML: attachmentsFolder** - (Optional) Default is empty.